bshurick/production-demo/README.md

 [SageMaker custom inference container](https://docs.aws.amazon.com/sagemaker/latest/dg/adapt-inference-container.html).

 The code is basic and meant to be used as a starting point for larger projects.
-Unit tests cover both logic and scripting with mocks, which should be helpful for Data Scientists looking to improve their unit testing skills.
+Unit tests cover both logic and scripting with mocked resources, which should be helpful for Data Scientists looking to improve their unit testing skills.

 ### Demo Highlights